EmmaUmeh/HandlingJSON-Docs/JsonHandling.md

 ![JsonImage](/jsonImage.jpg)

-# Handling Json Parse and Json Stringify in Javascript
+# Handling Json in React

 When working with large data units, there is every tendency there must be a logical data arrangement in the ecosystem.Making the streams of data to be parsed from one logic to another via the domination of data binding.
-In this today's article, i will share with you how we can handle json parse and stringify in javascript.
+In this today's article, i will share with you how we can handle json in react.

 ## what is JSON?